FilouPlains/PROJECT_PY_MONTE_CARLO/README.md

 python3 src/main.py -i AA -s 1 -o file.csv
 ```

-Obviously, there's a lot parameters. simple type this to have the help:
+Obviously, there's a lot of parameters. simply type this to have the help:

 ```bash
 python3 src/main.py -h
 ```

-or
+Or this:

 ```bash
 python3 src/main.py --help